Let me preference what I going to post with a quote and a statement:

 Overall, I see Lisa Ling squandered any potential by concentration on fursuiters rather than the fandom overall.
 A better treatment of Furry Fandom is CNN’s accompanied written piece.

-Update- In a node to Captain Boons I need to make a few corrections.
+Update- In a nod to Captain Boons I need to make a few corrections.
 First, many of those blurred out were to protect their privacy.
-Second, my confusion revolved around CNN as a new organization, whether this is a documentary or investigative news piece.
+Second, my confusion about the reprot revolves around CNN as a new organization, whether this is a documentary or investigative news piece.
 Finally, I referenced my own experiences of the media when I was involved with the Republican Party.
-I have seen CNN and other mainstream Journalist use the same tactic by focusing on the most provocative example of a tea party member, Pro-life advocate, or Christian fundamentalist and claim that outlier represents the entire movement.
+I have seen CNN and other mainstream Journalist use the same tactic by focusing on the most provocative example of a tea party member, Pro-life advocate, or Christian Fundamentalist and claim that outlier represents the entire movement.
 I also referenced, contrasted, and compare Lisa Lang’s price to NBC news treatment of the fandom in a piece on Antrhocon.
-Unlike CNN, NBC News shown a more balanced story by featuring both suiters and non-suiters and, other attendees in and out of suit in the background, showing camera to their back or blurred out.
+Unlike CNN, NBC News shown a more balanced story by featuring both suiters and non-suiters and, other attendees in and out of suit in the background.